ZSWatch/ZSWatch/README.md

 - In the watch go to Settings -> Bluetooth -> Enable pairing
 - Now go reconnect to the watch from Gadgetbridge app.
 - You should now be paired.

+## iOS device communication
+Apple exposes [The Apple Notification Center Service](https://developer.apple.com/library/archive/documentation/CoreBluetooth/Reference/AppleNotificationCenterServiceSpecification/Specification/Specification.html) GATT server which handles notifications management on the phone side, music control is done in the same fashion using (Apple Media Service)[https://developer.apple.com/library/archive/documentation/CoreBluetooth/Reference/AppleMediaService_Reference/Specification/Specification.html]...
+The ZSWatch communicates straight to the iOS with no extra Apps.

+### Pairing
+- In the watch go to Settings -> Bluetooth -> Enable pairing
+- Now go to your device settings -> Bluetooth and choose "ZSWatch"
+- You should be prompted to pair and allow share notifications

 ## PCB
 A 4 layer board which measures 38mm in diameter designed in KiCad.<br>